 This solution is attractive to businesses who have their unique insight into the challenges they are facing and experience in how their sector works.
 They feel that by directly informing a solution and encompassing their intuition for their customers’ preferences and needs, they can build solutions without having to add a layer of complexity by trying to convey their corporate knowledge to a developer.
 Cutting out the middleman and keeping direct control of the end result feels more rewarding and simpler, even if that end result may be more limited.

 Finally, the cost will always play an important factor in software project decision-making.
-Cost in time, resources and finances all need to be weighed up and it may appear cheaper to employ a no-code solution than creating the capability or outsourcing.
+Cost in time, resources and finances all need to be weighed up and it may appear cheaper to employ no-code solutions than creating the capability or outsourcing.

-On the face of it, no-code solutions can seem incredibly attractive, but there is a need for caution before believing you have found the answer to all your coding problems.
+On the face of it, no-code development and no-code solutions can seem incredibly attractive, but there is a need for caution before believing you have found the answer to all your coding problems.

 The pitfalls of no-code solutions

-- Difficulty in scaling: It may be harder to successfully integrate your no-code solution with existing tools and their existing scope could limit what you can do in the future.
+Difficulty in scaling: It may be harder to successfully integrate your no-code development and no-code solution with existing tools and their existing scope could limit what you can do in the future.

-- Less control: Even though developing your own tool may feel like you have greater control, you can only do what the no-code build tool and your ability enable you to do.
-If you need any additional or bespoke features you may still need to look elsewhere.
+Less control: Even though developing your own tool may feel like you have greater control, you can only do what the no-code development build tool and your ability enable you to do.
+If you need any additional or bespoke features, you may still need to look elsewhere.

 Any of these issues have the potential to lead to a result that doesn’t achieve the high standards you expect from a final product.
 They offer some advantages, particularly in prototyping and quick iterations during a project, but if you need an end-product with greater depth, reliability and an end-to-end solution, no-code may not be the right way ahead just yet.
 Though that isn’t to say that these problems won’t be ironed out as demand leads to more investment and improved tools are developed.